Visualizing hierarchies in scRNA-seq data using a density tree-biased autoencoder: Results

 \subsection{Endocrine pancreatic cell data}

 We evaluated our method on the data from~\cite{bastidas-ponce_comprehensive_2019}.
-It represents endocrine pancreatic cells at different stages of their development and consists of gene expression information for 36351 cells and 3999 gens.
+It represents endocrine pancreatic cells at different stages of their development and consists of gene expression information for 36351 cells and 3999 genes.
 Preprocessing information can be found in~\cite{bastidas-ponce_comprehensive_2019}.
 We pretrained for 300 epochs and used 250 epochs for finetuning.

-Figures~\ref{fig:results-pan-tree} and~\ref{fig:results-pancreas} depicts visualizations of the embryonic pancreas development with different methods.
+Figure~\ref{fig:results-pan-tree} and supplementary figure~\ref{fig:results-pancreas} depicts visualizations of the embryonic pancreas development with different methods.
 Our method can faithfully reproduce the tree structure of the data, especially for the endocrine subtypes.
 The visualized hierarchy is biologically plausible, with a particularly clear depiction of the $\alpha$-, $\beta$- and $\varepsilon$-cell branches and a visible, albeit too strong, separation of the $\delta$-cells.
 This is in agreement with the results from~\cite{bastidas-ponce_comprehensive_2019}.
 UMAP also performs very well and attaches the $\delta$-cells to the main trajectory.
-But it does not exhibit the $\varepsilon$-cells are a distinct branch and the $\alpha$- and $\beta$-cell branches are not as prominent as in DTAE.
+However, the $\alpha$- and $\beta$-cell branches are not as prominent as in DTAE.
 PHATE does not manage to separate the $\delta$- and $\varepsilon$-cells discernibly from the other endocrine subtypes.
 As on toy data in figure~\ref{fig:results_phate}, it produces overly crisp branches for the $\alpha$- and $\beta$-cells.
 PCA mostly overlays all endocrine subtypes.
-All methods but the vanilla autoencoder show a clear branch with tip and ancinar cells and one via EP and Fev+ cells to the endocrine subtypes, but only our method manages to also hint at the more generic trunk and multipotent cells from which these two major branches emanate.
+All methods but the vanilla autoencoder show a clear branch with tip and acinar cells and one via EP and Fev+ cells to the endocrine subtypes, but only DTAE, DCA, SAUCIE and scVI manage to also hint at the more generic trunk and multipotent cells from which these two major branches emanate.
+However, SAUCIE, DCA and scVI fail to produce a meaningful separation between the $\alpha$- and $\beta$-cell branches.
 The ductal and Ngn3 low EP cells overlap in all methods.

 It is worth noting that the autoencoder alone was not able to visualize meaningful hierarchical properties of the data.
 However, the density tree-biased finetuning in DTAE made this structure evident, highlighting the benefits of our approach.